-- To establish innovative BEV and FCEV concepts and technologies, for implementation in the generations of vehicles coming after 2025 and after 2030.
+- To establish innovative BEV and FCEV concepts and technologies, for implementation in the generations of vehicles coming after 2025 and 2030.
 Other, alternative propulsion systems should also be investigated, using other sources of funding.
-The following items will be considered for integration at a vehicle level: - High efficiency and low-cost powertrain components, subsystems and systems, capable of slow to ultra fast charging: - Battery packs and systems - Electric motors and gearboxes - Power electronics. - Ancillaries, energy management (especially for heating and cooling systems for cabin and components) and connectivity, in cooperation with cooperative, connected automated mobility (CCAM), to access data relevant for optimising systems and their integration (architecture) as well as for maintenance. - Technologies for efficient, slow and fast charging whilst maximising battery life.
+The following items will be considered for integration at a vehicle level: - High efficiency. low cost and eco-designed powertrain components, sub-systems and systems, capable of slow to ultra-fast and, possibly, dynamic charging: - Battery packs and systems - Electric motors and gearboxes - Power electronics. - ↗ For the heavy-duty commercial vehicle sector, BEV powertrain systems are being developed for both short and long-distance applications; in addition, innovative hydrogen fuel cells systems exclusively for long-distance applications are investigated within the Clean Hydrogen (CH) Partnership, whilst the integration of powertrain in vehicles is covered by the 2Zero Partnership. (see Chapter 5.2).

-Specific zero tailpipe emission vehicle safety and emissions aspects (tyres, brakes, usage profile optimisation to maximise efficiency and recuperation whilst minimising particle emissions).
+- Ancillaries and energy management (especially for heating and cooling systems for the cabin and vehicle components), looking also at the potential of higher voltage to improve global efficiency, reduce weight and copper use. - Connectivity, together with cooperative, connected automated mobility (CCAM) and in consideration of the common European Mobility Data Space36, to access data relevant for optimising systems and their integration (architecture) as well as for maintenance. - ↗ Technologies for efficient, slow and fast charging whilst minimising battery degradation. - Specific zero tailpipe emission vehicle safety and emissions aspects (tyres, brakes, usage profile optimisation to maximise efficiency and recuperation whilst minimising particle and noise emissions).